felipefzdz/hefesto/readme.md

 1. Download the code: git clone https://github.com/olid16/hefesto.git
 2. Import the project into Intellij or your favourite IDE (I didn't create any task in Maven to create a jar with an executable entry point, so for now, it would be easier to execute it from the IDE).
 3. [Install MongoDb](http://docs.mongodb.org/manual/installation/) and start a local instance (mongod).
-4. Run UserServiceLauncher and JobServiceLauncher classes.
+4. (Obsolete, just updated to Dropwizard) Run UserServiceLauncher and JobServiceLauncher classes.
 Both start a jetty server, through [Spark](http://sparkjava.com/), listening in 8080 and 8081 ports.
 5. You can access to different rest endpoints contained in Routes classes.

 	`post("/user", (req, res) -> userController.create(req, res));`